SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

     button2 label: '2'.
 ```

+### BoxLayout (SpBoxLayout and SpBoxConstraints)

+The class `SpBoxLayout` displays presenters in an ordered sequence of boxes.
+A box can be horizontal or vertical and presenters are ordered top to down or left to right following the direction decided.
+A box layout can be composed of other layouts.

 ![Two buttons placed horizontally from left to right.](figures/TwoButtonsLeftToRight.png width=50&label=TwoButtonsLeftToRight)

+Let us defined a first simple layout as follows and whose result is displayed in  Fig. *@TwoButtonsLeftToRight@*.
+What we see is that by default a presenter expand its size to fit the space of its container.
 ```
 SpTwoButtons >> defaultLayout
      ^ SpBoxLayout newLeftToRight